kuiperzone/ASTEROID-ARCADE/README.md

 ## More About the Game ##
-Clearly, ASTEROID ARCADE takes inspiration from the 1979 classic, Atari Asteroids, although there are some signficant differences (it would not be true to say that it is a clone).
+Clearly, ASTEROID ARCADE takes inspiration from the 1979 classic, Atari Asteroids, although there are some significant differences (it would not be true to say that it is a clone).
 In Atari Asteroids, for example, asteroids do not collide but simply overlap when they encounter each other.
 In ASTEROID ARCADE, however, things are a little more energetic as the game implements a conservation of momentum rule and,